Luca-Hackl/Discord-bot/README.md

 ## Features

 Creates a discord bot that responds to "😷", if a name of a german countie is typed after the "😷" the bot will search trough the newest cumulative incidence values in that countie or city and post it in the channel.
+It can also return the 5 counties that have the highest cumulative incidence values by typing "😷!top5". "😷!update" will update incidence values.
+It's recommended to update it everyday especially to make sure the upcoming statistics module will work well with the SQL server.

+## Setup

+Create a mySQL (I used MariaDB) server and create a database names "mydatabase".
+The table will be automatically configured once the program is started.
+Also it should be remembered to add username and password of the SQL database to the .env file.

 ## To-Do
-* Save data to a CSV file and use some statistics
+* Use some more statistics